 5. Don’t Understand Your Problems

-A PM with a game going live is a PM bombarded with data: From the hard statistic of analytics to player feedback and your CEO’s whims of opinion.
+A PM with a game going live is a PM bombarded with data: From the hard statistic of analytics to player feedback and your whims of opinion from the dev team.
 Navigating through this is like unpicking a knot and don’t envy anyone in that position.

 - Gather: Gather qualitative and quantitative data from as many sources as possible, including analytics, team members, stakeholders and your players.